permutationlock/aven.h/README.md

     on both Linux and Windows, then you know my motivation here :(

 [^3]: I like to know what is in my C namespace.
 I am a [musl][6]
-      man and can easliy read through the  libc and Linux headers.
+      man and can easliy read through the simple libc and Linux headers.
-      Windows has "less accessible" header, but
+      Windows Win32 API on the other hand has massive "inaccessible" headers, but good documentation and little variation accross architecture.
-      good documentation and little variation in architecture, so I just wrote the definitions myself.
+      Thus is simply nicer to write the definitions myself.

 [1]: https://ziglang.org/
 [2]: https://nullprogram.com/blog/2023/09/27/